anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 <img src="Anomaly_Ensemble_App.png" width="800" height="500">

 ### Features ###
+1. Works well when the underlying data distribution is unknown.
-1. Handles time series data.
+2. Handles time series data.
-2. Deals with trends and seasonality.
+3. Deals with trends and seasonality.
-3. Provides options to choose anomaly detection models for ensemble learning.
+4. Provides options to choose anomaly detection models for ensemble learning.
-4. Suggests hyperparameters for each anomaly detection model.
+5. Suggests hyperparameters for each anomaly detection model.
-4. Provides execution time for each anomaly detection model.
+6. Provides execution time for each anomaly detection model.
-6. Provides more accurate anomaly predictions.
+7. Provides more accurate anomaly predictions.

 ### Target audience ###
 Anomaly_Ensemble_App should be of interest to readers who are involved in outlier detection for time series data.